JetBrains/teamcity-s3-artifact-storage-plugin/README.md

 # State

 Baseline functionality finished.
 Feedback wanted.
-THe plugin  is not ready to be used in produciton and further plugin updates can break backward compatibility (regarding settings, data storage, etc.)
+The plugin  is not ready to be used in produciton and further plugin updates may break backward compatibility (regarding settings, data storage, etc.)

 # Compatibility